p11abhijeetc/policybot/data/nlu.md

 - Is approval mandatory?
 - How can i get an approval?
 - I want to go on maternity leave?
-- How to apply for paternity leave?
-- How can i apply?
-- How to apply for pat leave?
 - Who will approve my pat leave?
 - How can i get my pat leave approved?
 - Is prior approval needed?